 When you suggest that soccer cleats are better than football cleats for flag football, some people are concerned that soccer cleats don’t offer as much ankle support as football cleats.
 While this is probably true, ankle support isn’t as crucial in flag football.

-On a side note, this is also a concern for many people considering wearing soccer cleats for lacrosse.
-Have a look at my article – Why Soccer Cleats can be Perfect for Lacrosse – to find out more on that topic.
+On a side note, this is also a concern for many people considering wearing soccer cleats for lacrosse or baseball.
+Have a look at my articles – Why Soccer Cleats can be Perfect for Lacrosse or Baseball Cleats vs. Soccer Cleats – What’s the Difference? to find out more on that topic.

 Many football cleats are designed to give extra padding and support to a player’s ankle during a game.
 But this is due to the nature of tackle football and the way it is played.
 In that format, it makes sense for a player to have ankle support.